 During the pastorate of Fr.
 John Fedornock (2001-present), the newly constructed shrine was blessed and a new cupola (dome) was installed on the Church in 2002.
 In 2004, the parish undertook a major renovation project, refurbishing the old mansion's caretaker's cottage located near the site of the outdoor shrine.
 This project was completed in 2005.

 In 1982, the parish hosted the XIII Diocesan Council-Sobor.
 The parish has also hosted four National ACRY events: the 1962 Convention, the 1991 Convention, the 1997 Bowling Tournament and the 2003 Bowling Tournament.
-Four sons of the parish have been ordained to the service of the Holy Church: Fr.
+Five sons of the parish have been ordained to the service of the Holy Church: Fr.
 Deacon Peter Skoog (1989), Fr.
 Peter Zarynow (1992), Fr.
 Michael Chendorain (2002) and Fr.
 Frederick Watson (2008), Fr.
 Deacon Richard Phifer (2011).

 Today, Holy Ghost Church continues to thrive.
 Its congregation of over 160 families is trans-national, attracting members from all branches of Orthodoxy and through conversion to the Holy Orthodox Faith.
 Come worship with us at Sunday Liturgy.
 We actively seek to share our faith with others.